 Various studies have been published evidencing that asbestos exposure increases the likelihood of KRAS mutations (Nelson et al 1999).

 According to the National Cancer Institute, the P53 gene is a “gene that makes a protein that is found inside the nucleus of cells and plays a key role in controlling cell division and cell death.
 Mutations (changes) in the p53 gene may cause cancer cells to grow and spread in the body.
 These changes have been found in a genetic condition called Li-Fraumeni syndrome and in many types of cancer.
 The p53 gene is a type of tumor suppressor gene.”

-Certain workplace exposures have been associated with increased risk of P53 mutations, including occupational exposure to asbestos (Wang et al 1995).
+Certain workplace exposures have been associated with an increased risk of P53 mutations, including occupational exposure to asbestos (Wang et al 1995).

 The National Cancer Institute defines the ROS1 gene as “a gene that makes a protein that is involved in sending signals in cells and in cell growth.
 Mutated (changed) forms of the ROS1 gene and protein have been found in some types of cancer, including non-small cell lung cancer (NSCLC)…”